Cambria County Backpack Project's Empty Bowls event leaves patrons with important reminder

 EBENSBURG, Pa. – Somewhere, someone else’s bowl is empty.

-Event goers to the Cambria County Backpack Project’s drive-up Empty Bowls were left with this reminder.
+Those who attended the Cambria County Backpack Project’s drive-up Empty Bowls event were left with this reminder.

 According to the Empty Bowls website, the project is a grassroots movement by artists around the world to help feed those in their communities.